mklilley/mklilley.github.io/content/posts/fusor-star-mode/index.md

 +++
 author = "Matt Lilley"
-title = "Fusor - Star mode"
+title = "Fusor: Star mode"
 date = "2014-08-04"
 description = "One of the original concepts for a fusion reactor involved the use of electric fields from spherical charged wire grids- something now known as a Fusor" subtitle="Understanding if enhanced electrostatic fusion is possible"